 future.
 Will it die?
 Will it be amended to appease industry?
 Will it be left

 alone?
 Can the House leadership pull together enough votes to pass its own bill?
+Our message has been and continues to be that HB 2663 is dangerously weak,

 and shouldn't be made weaker.
 Although it recognizes that trout streams need